-- Article 58 (1) The person who has parental authority for, or is the legal guardian of the minor shall not make a labor contract in place of that said minor. - (2) The person who has parental authority for, or is the legal guardian of the minor, or the relevant government agency, may cancel a labor contract prospectively if they consider it disadvantageous to the minor. - Article 59 The Minors may request their Wages independently.
-The person who has parental authority for, or is the legal guardian of said the minor shall not receive the Wages earned by the minor in place of said minor.
+- Article 58 (1) The person who has parental authority for, or is the legal guardian of, the minor shall not make a labor contract in place of that minor. - (2) The person who has parental authority for, or is the legal guardian of, the minor, or the relevant government agency, may cancel a labor contract prospectively if they consider it disadvantageous to the minor. - Article 59 The minor may request wages independently.
+The person who has parental authority for, or the legal guardian of, the minor, shall not receive the wages earned by the minor in place of the minor.